 Certain microorganisms in drinking water, surface water and cooling-tower water (e.g., faecal pathogens, Legionella pneumophila) can present a threat to public health.
 For this reason the microbial quality of drinking water, surface water and recreational water is monitored – for instance, by determining the number of enterococci and Escherichia coli as indicators of faecal contamination.
 Drinking water and cooling water are monitored, among others, through an analysis of the total bacteria numbers as an indicator of the extent of the growth in the system.

 The conventional microbial culture methods are however relatively lengthy: one day (E. coli), two days (enterococci) or three days (total bacterial count).
-For the latter, there are a number of available alternatives (ATP measurements or flow cytometry) which produce results in a matter of minutes.
 The drawback of all these methods is that they still require the intervention of a sample taker, analyst or other technician.
 Because of the lengthiness of these methods, and the fact that the measurements can’t be conducted fully automatically and online, there has long been a desire on the part of the drinking water companies, waterboards and industrial water users for rapid methods to determine microbial water quality without the need for a technician’s intervention.
 It is expected that such methods would allow for the more rapid detection of microbial water-quality problems and, after actions are taken, for the more rapid determination of whether the water is safe again.
 This would both increase water quality and cut costs.

 Currently, the rapid methods for the detection of E. coli are only applied to a limited degree, because it is the culture of enterococci that now constitutes the rate-determining step.
 To address this, a rapid detection method for enterococci was developed in a previous TKI project.
 The initial results show that the measurement principle works, but further development is needed.